Italy's Conte sworn in as PM of anti-establishment government

 The disaffection has grown in recent years as hundreds of thousands of migrants have landed on Italy’s shores from north Africa, fuelling support for the League which accuses the EU of abandoning Italy to deal with the influx on its own.

-Italy’s future in the euro zone has dominated the political uncertainty of the last week, with President Sergio Mattarella vetoing the coalition’s original choice for economy minister, the euroskeptic economist Paolo Savona.
+Italy’s future in the euro zone has dominated the political uncertainty of the last week, with President Sergio Mattarella vetoing the coalition’s original choice for economy minister, the eurosceptic economist Paolo Savona.

 That sparked a breakdown of the coalition’s first attempt to form a government and a furious reaction from the coalition leaders.

+European Council President Donald Tusk congratulated Conte on his appointment.
+“To overcome our common challenges, we need unity and solidarity more than ever,” he said in a letter.

+European Commission President Jean-Claude Juncker tweeted that the EU’s executive would be “at Italy’s side on its reform path and remain attentive to Italy’s expectations of and proposals for the future of the EU.”

-Ironically, after the swearing in at the Quirinale Palace, politicians who early this week were calling for Mattarella’s impeachment will mingle with him at a reception in its manicured Renaissance gardens to mark the Feast of the Republic.
+Ironically, after the swearing in at the Quirinale Palace, politicians who early this week were calling for Mattarella’s impeachment were to mingle with him at a reception in its manicured Renaissance gardens to mark the Feast of the Republic.

-Financial markets, which sold Italian assets heavily early this week, have recovered in the last two days.
-Italy’s blue-chip share index was up more than 1 percent on the day and Italian bond yields fell.
+Financial markets, which sold Italian assets heavily early this week, have recovered as the prospect of a snap election receded.
+Italy’s blue-chip share index close up 1.5 percent on the day and Italian bond yields fell for a third day.

+Italians exasperated by the weeks of political stalemate were willing to give the coalition a chance.

+“I hope that this government will start well, we will see, but at least we should put them to the test,” said Rome pensioner Alberto Lapira.

-Additional reporting by Giselda Vagnoni, Eleanor Biles, Steve Scherer and Gavin Jones in Rome and Steve Jewkes in Milan; Editing by Robin Pomeroy
+Additional reporting by Giselda Vagnoni, Eleanor Biles, Steve Scherer and Steve Jewkes in Milan; Editing by Robin Pomeroy